anoumenon/data_structures_and_algorithms-py/README.md

 [code](https://github.com/jasonb315/data_structures_and_algorithms/tree/master/data_structures/hash_table)<br>

-In computing, a hash table (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hash table (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
 A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.<br>

 * `.put(key, value)` - store a value with the given key
 * `.get(key)` - get the value associated with the given key